zyanislam/chatapp/README.md

 ## Features

-- **Decentralized Messaging**: Messages are stored on the Ethereum blockchain, ensuring data integrity and censorship resistance.
+- **Decentralized Messaging**: Messages are stored on the Ethereum blockchain, ensuring data integrity and censorship resistance (simulated using HardHat)

 - **Secure Communication**: Messages are encrypted to maintain user privacy and security.